 Don't give up!
 It can be frustrating when you know you cannot work and your claim for disability is initially denied.
 The process to appeal can be long and tedious, but success is possible.
 However, you have a limited amount of time to file for an appeal.
 It’s important to call Law Offices of John F. O'Grady PC if your claim is denied.

 A denial isn’t the end of your claim.
 We know the process.
 We’ll help you prepare for your appeal hearing and we’ll help you win.

 Contact our office today to discuss your Social Security Disability claim.

 What to Do If You Have a Social Security Hearing Scheduled

 If Social Security has notified you of an upcoming hearing, it's very important to be prepared.
 You are strongly encouraged to get legal representation.

-At O’Grady & O’Neil PC, our disability lawyers have been helping people across Michigan win Social Security benefits for over 25 years.
+At Law Offices of John F. O’Grady PC, our disability lawyer- John F. O'Grady- has been helping people across Michigan win Social Security benefits for over 25 years.
 We’ll use our knowledge and experience to: